oliverjam/jaredhill-v2/src/blog/mind-your-language.md

 ## The nuance lost online

-Looking at the above screenshot — which includes [an article](https://www.nngroup.com/articles/first-rule-of-usability-dont-listen-to-users/) from (gasp) our beloved NNGroup — I had to wonder how, despite all our talk about dark patterns and clickbait, we still have these sweeping, generalised statements dominating the design community?
+Looking at the above screenshot — which includes [an article](https://www.nngroup.com/articles/first-rule-of-usability-dont-listen-to-users/) from (gasp) our beloved NN Group — I had to wonder how, despite all our talk about dark patterns and clickbait, we still have these sweeping, generalised statements dominating the design community?

 The first thing to point out is that this doesn’t happen everywhere.
 My experiences with actual real-life designers is great — most have a fairly good sense of nuance, using a healthy dollop of ‘it depends’ in their day-to-day design work.
 Designers in podcasts, books, and talks usually don’t have much trouble communicating more balanced and pragmatic opinions.